marccanby/linguiphyr/paper/paper.md

 will still support the grouping if the removal of the edge separating the clade from all other languages would produce a less parsimonious tree.
 This can be examined in the "Analysis" page.

-An example usage of the "Data Upload" page is shown in \autoref{fig:figure1}; it depicts the screened dataset of @ringe2002indo.

 ## Tree Search

 On the second page of the app (shown in \autoref{fig:figure2}), the user can conduct a search for the optimal tree(s) for the